NSITF Committed to Protecting Vulnerable Workers, Says Faleye

 Onyebuchi Ezigbo in Abuja

-The Nigeria Social Insurance Trust Fund (NSITF) has said it’s committed to preventing and protecting all vulnerable groups, especially people Living With disabilities through occupational safety and health.
+Nigeria Social Insurance Trust Fund (NSITF) said it was committed to preventing and protecting all vulnerable groups, especially people living with disabilities through occupational safety and health.

-A statement signed by the Deputy General Manager Corporate Affairs Alex Mede said the Managing Director of NSITF, Mr. Oluwaseun Faleye, gave the undertaking while speaking at the just-concluded International Civil Service Conference in Abuja
+A statement signed by NSITF’s Deputy General Manager, Corporate Affairs, Alex Mede, said Managing Director of the fund, Mr. Oluwaseun Faleye, gave the undertaking while speaking at the just-concluded International Civil Service Conference in Abuja

-Represented by the Regional Manager, Abuja, Mrs. Bridget Ashang, the managing director said that the Fund, through its Employees Compensation Scheme (ESC) ensures that vulnerable employees are not left in the cold.
+Represented by Regional Manager, Abuja, Mrs. Bridget Ashang, Faleye said the fund, through its Employees Compensation Scheme (ESC), ensured that vulnerable employees were not left in the cold.

-Faleye said, “For NSITF, our core mandate, actually, is compensation for employees if there is any incident in the course of work.
+Faleye added, “For NSITF, our core mandate, actually, is compensation for employees if there is any incident in the course of work.

 “However, we realize that prevention is better than compensation, and that’s why we are leading when it comes to Occupational Safety and Health.
 So, yes, we’ve got to carry out this audit to say, yes, this is what is wrong, this should be here, and then there’s something we call corrective actions.
 We guide you, we advise, and we accommodate.

 “I want to specifically talk about a specific vulnerable group that, maybe at times, we don’t even consider as vulnerable.
-Those who wake up very early in the morning, get ready, no matter the weather, at times wearing suits or certain gowns, commute to work, stay at work, and do all sorts of work,” he said.
+Those who wake up very early in the morning, get ready, no matter the weather, at times wearing suits or certain gowns, commute to work, stay at work, and do all sorts of work.”

-The MD said that besides seeking the well-being of society, social protection is also about reducing infant mortality rates, “We want to encourage immunization, vaccinations, mortality care, taking care of pregnant women, and all of that.
+He said besides seeking the well-being of society, social protection was also about reducing infant mortality rates.

+The managing director stated, “We want to encourage immunisation, vaccinations, mortality care, taking care of pregnant women, and all of that.

 “And I told you earlier about school children, free food, free education, and the next thing, if we all agree, we’ll talk about pension.
 Almost all the time, it goes straight from children, infancy, straight all the way to pension.

-Faleye said that in the course of running the scheme, the Employees’ Compensation Scheme, we’ve seen that disabilities at times arise from the course of work.
+Faleye said while running the scheme, “We’ve seen that disabilities at times arise from the course of work.

 “So, one of the things we ensure first and foremost, and we promote, and we talk about, is safe, healthy, inclusive workplaces.
 We come around, and we do what we call an Occupational Safety Net in the workplace.

-“And one of the things we talk about is accessibility, and other things that are protected, those things that would ensure inclusivity of those who are living with certain disabilities, of women, of youth, and all of that, “he said.
+“And one of the things we talk about is accessibility, and other things that are protected, those things that would ensure inclusivity of those who are living with certain disabilities, of women, of youth, and all of that.”

 Faleye lamented that the law failed to make provision for sanctions.

-“Our law actually says, go out there, make sure the employees are properly taken care of while they are working.
+He stated, “Our law actually says, go out there, make sure the employees are properly taken care of while they are working.
 And if there’s an incident, we step it, but we like to say we believe in prevention.
 Prevention is better than cure, so we ensure that.
-Unfortunately, there are no sanctions”, he stated.
+Unfortunately, there are no sanctions.”